Solving constraint satisfaction problems

 Arc Consistency

-that does not have a corresponding possible value in the domain ofy
+xarc consistent withy, remove any value from the domain ofxthat does not have a corresponding possible value in the domain ofy.
+The domain ofyshould be left unmodified.

 AC3 Algorithm